Code-Institute-Submissions/globeconnections/README.md

 ## (c) STRATEGY:

-- *My aim is to make the website easy to navigate, self-explanatory, visually appealing and provide a smooth shopping experience to site navigators from all walks of life.*
+- *My aim is to make the website easy to navigate, self-explanatory, visually appealing and provide a smooth shopping experience to site navigators with different preferences and requirements.*

 ## (d) STRUCTURE: